Très Riches Heures du Duc de Berry: Duke of Berry

 John, Duke of Berry, is the French prince for whom the Très Riches Heures was made.
-Berry was the third son of the future king of France, John the Good, and the brother and uncle of the next two kings.
-Little is known of Berry's education, but it is certain that he spent his adolescence among arts and literature (Cazelles and Rathofer 1988).
+Berry was the third son of the future King of France, John II the Good, and the brother and uncle of the next two kings.
+Little is known of Berry's education, but it is certain that he spent his adolescence among arts and literature (Cazelles and Rathofer, 1988).
 The young prince lived an extravagant life, necessitating frequent loans.
-He commissioned many works of art, which he amassed in his Saint Chapelle mansion.
-Upon Berry's death in 1416, a final inventory was done on his estate that described the incomplete and unbound gatherings of the book as the "très riches heures" ("very rich[ly decorated] hours") to distinguish it from the 15 other books of hours in Berry's collection, including the Belles Heures ("beautiful hours") and Petites Heures ("little hours") (Cazelles and Rathofer 1988).
+He commissioned many works of art, which he amassed in his Sainte-Chapelle mansion.
+Upon Berry's death in 1416, a final inventory was done on his estate that described the incomplete and unbound gatherings of the book as the "très riches heures" ("very rich[ly decorated] hours") to distinguish it from the 15 other books of hours in Berry's collection, including the Belles Heures ("beautiful hours") and Petites Heures ("little hours") (Cazelles and Rathofer, 1988).